martin-eden/Lua-RgbStripeConsole/Readme.md

 But it's boring.
 We should add some noise.

 So we're adding noise.
-Noise is actually smooth random color function between first and last pixels.
-Value range [-1.0, +1.0].

-Noise amplitude is dependent of distance between pixels.
+Noise is dependent of distance between pixels.
 (Like gravity is inversely proportional to distance square.
 Same idea.)

+So noise is some function of distance.
+Input range [0.0, 1.0].
+Output range [0.0, +1.0].
+For pleasant patterns it should be smooth and have least potential at zero distance.

 So for first iteration for two border pixels noise amplitude will have greatest potential.
 To make it random, we multiply amplitude by